 Things to consider before going on the Inca Trail

 You should definitely take your own level of fitness into account.
 Therefore, some training in hiking, ideally at a high altitude, is highly recommended.
 It is crucial to somehow acclimatize first before you start your hiking adventure.
 You should also bear in mind that there are rapid temperature changes between warm days and cold nights.
-As the weather is relatively consistent throughout the year the amount of rainfall may vary, which can make the hike even more difficult.
+As the weather is relatively consistent throughout the year the amount of rainfall may vary, making the hike even more difficult.

 It is hard to predict how your body is reacting to the changes in height as every individual is different.
 So, as mentioned above, if you are not an experienced hiker, training is required beforehand.
 Altitude sickness can vary from mild symptoms to medical emergencies.
 In case there are existing medical conditions like heart problems, trouble breathing or diabetes, you should consult your doctor before considering this trip.
 As the best course of action, it is highly recommended to slowly increase the altitude over a few days as your body has time to adjust to it.